Hotmoka/hotwallet-browser/README.md

 A wallet for the Hotmoka blochain available as a browser extension for Chrome and Firefox.

-Compilation has been performed with `npm` version 6.14.4.

 ## Project setup
 ```
 npm install